Spark-NF/organizer/README.md

 ```

 #### Move
+Move the file to a different directory.
+The destination can be relative or absolute.

 Additional options:
 * **dest**: the destination directory, either absolute or relative to the current browsed directory
 * **create**: whether to create the destination directory if it doesn't exist (default: `true`)